 Medicinal claims are significantly different to health claims, although the two are often confused.
 Please refer to 'Nutrition and health claims' for more information.

-The Department of Health and Social Care (DHSC) has now accepted clinical evidence that cannabis and CBD can be used to treat certain illnesses and medical conditions; as such, cannabis-derived medicinal products (CDMP) are now available on prescription.
+The Department of Health and Social Care (DHSC) has accepted clinical evidence that cannabis and CBD can be used to treat certain illnesses and medical conditions, and cannabis-derived medicinal products (CDMP) are now available on prescription.